tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/快速入门_intl_en.md

 - Download the COS XML SDK resources for Node.js [here](https://github.com/tencentyun/cos-nodejs-sdk-v5).
 - Fast SDK download: [XML Node.js SDK](https://cos-sdk-archive-1253960454.file.myqcloud.com/cos-nodejs-sdk-v5/latest/cos-nodejs-sdk-v5.zip).
 - Download the demo [here](https://github.com/tencentyun/cos-nodejs-sdk-v5/tree/master/demo).
-- For the complete sample code, please see [SDK Sample Code](https://github.com/tencentyun/cos-snippets/tree/master/NodeJS).
+- For the complete sample code, see [SDK Sample Code](https://github.com/tencentyun/cos-snippets/tree/master/NodeJS).
-- For the SDK changelog, please see [Changelog](https://github.com/tencentyun/cos-nodejs-sdk-v5/blob/master/CHANGELOG.md).
+- For the SDK changelog, see [Changelog](https://github.com/tencentyun/cos-nodejs-sdk-v5/blob/master/CHANGELOG.md).

 >?
 If you encounter errors such as non-existent functions or methods when using the SDK, please update the SDK to the latest version and try again.
 >